 Call 2-1-1 to find social, health, and government services near you.

 Canadian Mental Health Association

-CMHA Niagara offers a variety of programs and services that assist individuals, 16 tears of age or older, with reaching their short- and long-term mental health goals
+CMHA Niagara offers a variety of programs and services that assist individuals, 16 years of age or older, with reaching their short- and long-term mental health goals

 Services for people in the Niagara region who are in crisis and have a mental health concern